-- framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
+- 6.1 The Prudential Code for Capital Finance aims to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
 The Code sets out indicators that must be used and requires local authorities to set relevant limits and ratios, which are included at Appendix 7.
 These are not designed to be comparative performance indicators, however, and the use of them in this way would be likely to be misleading and counter-productive. - 6.2 The arrangements for calculating Minimum Revenue Provision (MRP), which were introduced during 2007/08, require the period over which MRP is charged to be aligned with the estimated life of the asset.
-This could result in an increased MRP charge if expenditure, such as that on playground equipment, is spread over say 15 years and the council can choose to arrange its MRP policy as to ensure that assets or other expenditure having the shortest "charge" life are determined as being financed from capital receipts or other available resources.

-Gentral government support for borrowing through Revenue Support Grant was replaced back in 2006/07 by capital grant.
-The council received an allocation of £1,833,127 for Disabled Facilities Grants (DFGs) in 2020/21 from the Better Care Fund provided by the Department of Health via Lancashire County Council who act as the accountable body, with a subsequent top-up announced in December of £246,837.
+This could result in an increased MRP charge if expenditure, such as that on playground equipment, is spread over say 15 years and the council can choose to arrange its MRP policy as to ensure that assets or other expenditure having the shortest "charge" life are determined as being financed from capital receipts or other available resources. - 6.3 Central government support for borrowing through Revenue Support Grant was replaced back in 2006/07 by capital grant.
+The council received an allocation of £2,079,964 for Disabled Facilities Grants (DFGs) in 2021/22 from the Better Care Fund provided by the Department of Health via Lancashire County Council who act as the accountable body.
 The aim of the Better Care Fund is to bring about integration of health and social care and plans for use of the pooled monies must be signed off by the Health and Wellbeing Board.
-The council has not yet been notified of the 2021/22 allocation but £1,833,127 has been assumed at this stage.
+The council has not yet been notified of the 2022/23 allocation but £2,079,964 has been assumed at this stage.

-7. Capital Programme - 2020/21 and beyond
+7. Capital Programme - 2021/22 and beyond

-7.1 The latest details of the Capital Programme for 2020/21 and beyond as reported to Cabinet 13 January 2021 (including the method of funding for each scheme) are attached at Appendix 8 and an extract is summarised below.
+7.1 The latest details of the Capital Programme for 2021/22 and beyond as reported to Cabinet 12 January 2022 (including the method of funding for each scheme) are attached at Appendix 8 and an extract is summarised below.

-Revised Estimate 2020/21 Original Estimate 2021/22

-£ £

-Leisure, Health & Community Engagm't 0 0

-N'bourh'd Servs and Community Safety 6,417,855 1,833,127

-Planning and Economic Development 573,362 516,000

-Resources 3,499,987 393,495

-Street Scene, Parks and Open Spaces 1,272,547 0

-TOTAL FINANCING REQUIREMENT 11,763,751 2,742,622

-Grants and Contributions 8,189,265 2,349,127

-Revenue 3,486,636 393,495

-Capital Receipts 87,850 0

-Borrowing 0 0

-TOTAL FINANCING 11,763,751 2,742,622
+Revised Estimate 2021/22 £ Original Estimate 2022/23 £ Leisure, Health & Community Engagm't 0 0 N'bourh'd Servs and Community Safety 5,145,780 9,084,388 Planning Policy & Economic Developm't 686,903 855,000 Resources 8,908,678 155,200 Street Scene, Parks and Open Spaces 301,237 0 TOTAL FINANCING REQUIREMENT 15,042,598 10,094,588 Grants and Contributions (11,525,563) (9,939,388) Revenue (3,492,793) (155,200) Capital Receipts (24,242) 0 Borrowing 0 0 TOTAL FINANCING (15,042,598) (10,094,588)

-- 7.2 The building maintenance condition surveys indicate a total requirement over the next five years of an estimated £3m excluding a number of investment schemes and projects where further work is required before a recommendation can be made to proceed.
-These condition surveys were due to be updated in 2019/20, although work on these has started, owing to the pandemic there have been some delays and it is likely to continue into 2021/22.
-It is probable that further costs will be identified as part of this exercise.
-An updated list of the 2021/22 priorities will be taken to Overview and Scrutiny in early 2021 for consideration.
-The total estimated requirement of £3m is also subject to capital receipts being received. - 7.3 At a Cabinet meeting in December 2020, Members considered 'Project Neptune', a capital investment to build new commercial space on land at Fleetwood Dock.
+- 7.2 The building maintenance condition surveys (now completed) indicate a total requirement over the next five years of an estimated £3.8m excluding a number of investment schemes and projects where further work is required before a recommendation can be made to proceed.
+An updated list of the 2022/23 priorities will be taken to Overview and Scrutiny in early 2022 for consideration.
+The total estimated requirement of £3.8m is also subject to capital receipts being received. - 7.3 At a Cabinet meeting in December 2021, Members considered an update to 'Project Neptune', a capital investment to build new commercial space on land at Fleetwood Dock.
 Part of this project involves the council administering grant funding allocated from the 'Getting Building Fund' on behalf of the Lancashire LEP.
 The overall grant allocation totals just over £4m.
-Further costs in relation to this scheme will be incurred during 2021/22.
-Pending formal legal agreement, this scheme is not yet included in the Capital Programme. - 7.4 The Wyre Beach Management scheme is being carried out in phases.
-The current scheme in the Capital Programme reflects the first phase.
-Future reports will be presented to the relevant Portfolio Holder as further scheme phases are agreed.